abhay-gits/TaskMates/README.md

 # TaskMates

 TaskMates is a modern task management application built with React, Node.js, and MongoDB.
-It provides a seamless platform for users to manage their tasks and collaborate with others.
+It provides a seamless platform for users to manage their tasks and collaborate with friends.

 ## Features